bencam/linux-server-configuration/README.md

 1. Now open up a browser and check to make sure the app is working by going to http://184.73.140.177 or http://ec2-184-73-140-177.compute-1.amazonaws.com

+## 5. A few helpful commands to know
+Below is a list of commands that could be useful while setting up the server.

+`lsb_release -a`
+Find out what version of Ubuntu is running

+`whoami`
+Find out which user you are logged in as

+`>> import flask`
+`>> flask.__version__`
+Find out which version of Flask is installed (run this within Python)

+`sudo service apache2 restart`
+Restart Apache (use this to make sure updates are reflected on the app)

+`virtualenv --version`
+Find out which verison of virtualenv is running

+`which python`
+Find out where Python has been installed
+(Note: this is especially useful when making sure that the virtualenv is working correctly; when the virtualenv is activated and set up correctly, running `which python` should _not_ return `/usr/bin/python` but rather the file path to the directory where the virtualenv is located)

+`vi + /var/log/apache2/error.log`
+View Apache error logs, and open the file starting with the last line